Disposition of content

 Each action taken has a corresponding audit event in the Disposition review activities auditing activities group.

-During a disposition review, the content never moves from its original location, and it's not marked for permanent deletion until this action is selected by a reviewer for the final or only disposition stage.
+During the disposition review process, unless you're using the optional setting of an auto-approval timeout period, the content never moves from its original location, and it's not marked for permanent deletion until this action is selected by a reviewer for the final or only disposition stage.

 Disposition of records